Things to do in Seville in 1 day

 Renaissance and the Golden Age

 After the Reconquest in 1248 by Ferdinand III of Castile, Seville maintained its relevance, especially after the discovery of America in 1492.
 The city became the administrative centre and departure point for voyages to the New World.
-This golden age brought with it a boom in the construction of magnificent Renaissance and Baroque buildings, such as the Archivo de Indias, which is a must-see if you’re wondering what to see in Seville.
+This golden age brought with it a boom in the construction of magnificent Renaissance and Baroque buildings, such as the Archivo de Indias, which is a must-see and must-do if you’re wondering things to do in Seville.

 19th and 20th centuries